 Less Formal Alternative - Comment Vas-Tu ?

 If you don’t like the formality of comment allez-vous, you can switch the pronoun to say Comment vas-tu ? instead.
 This phrase is less formal than Comment allez-vous ? but it won’t be completely casual.
+The difference is the same as between "How are you?" and "How are you doing" in English.

 Both the phrases use inversion to ask the question.
 This method is considered formal in French.
 Nevertheless, as you use “tu” with this phrase, you’re somewhere between formal and informal French.